kentan-official/kentan/README.md

 }
 ```

-> **Please Note** The shown sample works for model classes habving a parameterless constructor.
+> **Please Note** The shown sample works for model classes having a parameterless constructor.
-> If you need to instanciate a model with a more complex constructor please refer to the section [Use existing model instances](#use-existing-model-instances).
+> If you need to instantiate a model with a more complex constructor please refer to the section [Use existing model instances](#use-existing-model-instances).

 ### 2. Use the Sketch